SvenGroot/Ookii.BinarySize/src/Ookii.BinarySize/PackageReadme.md

 - Parse and store values up to approximately positive and negative 8 EiB, using `Int64` (`long`) as the underlying storage.
 - Support for localizing units and prefixes.
-- Provided as a library for .Net Standard 2.0, .Net Standard 2.1, and .Net 6.0 and up.
 - Implements arithmetic and binary operators, and supports .Net 7 generic math.
 - Trim-friendly.